Mangoray/MythSpeakersObsidianSite/content/_Campaign/The Party/Iu'yuan.md

     → **Cloudcrag Aerie (Jalmaray cliffs):** Birthplace; home to Tian diaspora.
     → **Pyre-fowl nests:** Visits with trinket gifts for mated harpies.
 - **Quirks:** Magpie for trinkets (Salquin’s holiday scavenges), loves reading hands-free in bed, _never_ eats poultry.

+[[Session03]] Says she's 'not that interesting'.
+Talks about how she is...'was' part of a nest there, 'Cloud Craig Aerie'.
+She's the last survivor of her nest.
+> Before I even came out of my egg,
+I heard my mother sing.
+And the songs are in my bones.